dell/omnia/docs/source/InstallationGuides/InstallingProvisionTool/DiscoveryMechanisms/bmc.rst

 **Pre requisites**

-* Set the IP address of the control plane with a /16 subnet mask.
+* Set the IP address of the control plane.
 The control plane NIC connected to remote servers (through the switch) should be configured with two IPs (BMC IP and admin IP) in a shared LOM or hybrid set up.
 In the case dedicated network topology, a single IP (admin IP) is required.
 .. image:: ../../../images/ControlPlaneNic.png

 * BMC NICs should have a static IP assigned or be configured in DHCP mode.